Hartlaub's bustard

 Hartlaub's bustard (Lissotis hartlaubii) is a species of bird in the family Otididae.
-It is a medium-sized bustard with a long, think neck, and long legs.
+It is a medium-sized bustard with a long, thick neck, and long legs.
 It is found in open, tall grassland, range from 1600 to 2000 m in Ethiopia, Kenya, Somalia, Sudan, Tanzania, and Uganda.

 The common name and Latin binomial commemorate the German physician and ornithologist Gustav Hartlaub.
 They initially classified under the genus Eupodotis in 1839, a subsequent genetic study revealed that the genus Lissotis represents a distinct, long-standing lineage, separate from Eupodotis, emerging during the evolutionary diversification of bustards at the generic level.

 Description

 A mature Hartlaub's bustard is about 60 cm, recorded weights range from 1500-1600 g.
 They are indistinguishable from a far distance, as they are similar to L. melanogaster.
 The male Hartlaub's bustard has a grayish coloration with a more distinct black stripe on its face, as well as a black stripe running down its neck that connects to its black belly.
 They have a small head set on a long neck, and a bulky body with large legs.
 The female is similar in appearance to the male, but with a cream-coloured head and hind neck with dark brown markings, a whitish belly and paler tail.

-In flight, Hartlaub's bustard shows less black in the wings and black rump.
+In flight, Hartlaub's bustard shows less black in the wings and a black rump.

 Hartlaub's bustard expands its wings, revealing a black rump.

 Distribution and habitat

 The Hartlaub's bustard has a relatively restricted ranges within the Horn of Africa.
 They are sedentary and nomadic, can be found year-round in Ethiopia, SE Sudan and E South Sudan, NW & S Somalia, NE Uganda, NW & S Kenya and N Tanzania.

 In general, they prefer different forms of "bush", which include light woodland, thorn country, high scrub and tall grass cover in dense savanna or on the fringes of water bodies.
-They can live in open, tall grassland with scattered Acacia at elevation up to 1600 m.
+They can live in open, tall grassland with scattered Acacia at elevations up to 1600 m.
 In Kenya, they inhabit lower and drier environments compared to L. melanogaster, but in Ethiopia, they can be found at elevations up to 2000 m in fields with Acacia and short-grass savanna.